Wang Yibo: 2018–2019: Solo debut and breakthrough

-2020–present: Mainstream popularity
+2020–2022: Mainstream popularity

 In May 2020, Wang was confirmed as one of the four captains in the dance competition show Street Dance of China Season 3 (这!就是街舞3).
 Through this show, Wang got an increased recognition for his street dance background and skills.
 On October, Yang Kai, a member of his team Yi Bo Wang Zha (一波王炸) won the competition.

+On 19 August 2020, the TV series My Strange Friend premiered on Iqiyi.
+Wang played the character Wei Yichen in this science fiction drama series.